-In the opposite corner this Friday night will be American journeyman Matthew Greer as Browne bids to shake off fourteen months of ring rust.
+This Friday night will be American journeyman Matthew Greer as Browne bids to shake off fourteen months of ring rust in the opposite corner.

 Browne, 38, has cut a frustrated figure out in the wilderness since being stripped of his world heavyweight title on the back of a controversial drug test failure.

-A failure from his clash with Ruslan Chagaev which ultimately resulted in the Australian being reinstated cleared of any wrongdoing.
+A failure from his clash with Ruslan Chagaev ultimately resulted in the Australian being reinstated, cleared of any wrongdoing.